To write this part I don’t just sit back

 Never you mind.
 Your eyes realise otherwise

-almost weeping and merely shining, three blinks, just like that
+almost weeping and barely lying, three blinks, just like that

 their candid spark was gone.